 The dark cut-out stands out on lighter backgrounds, and the magenta stands out on darker backgrounds.

 We also applied colour in design thinking to other elements in this design.
-The red font on the main mum juggling is complementary to the red gradient on the ‘balls’ for example.
+For example, the red font on the main mum juggling is complementary to the red gradient on the ‘balls’.

-We also considered the colour choice and how it will print.
-Colours on screen and colours on printed items won’t look the same, as we cover in our guide to colour in marketing.
+We also considered the colour choice and how it’ll print.
+Colours on screen and colours on printed items won’t look the same, as our colour in marketing guide talks about.

-We use the RGB palette as it’s recommended by the print on demand companies.
+We use the RGB colour system as it’s recommended by the print on demand companies.
 The quality of the finished product depends on the printer’s ability to transfer the colour from a digital file to the T-shirt.

 As we’re still quite new to using the Print on Demand companies, we’ve found their help guides on colour useful such as this guide from Spreadshirt.

 When we set this site up, we started by browsing the Adobe Font library to see what typefaces were available.
 There’s a lot to choose from.
 We’ll share some of our experience of that, before we look at the typefaces we used on our T-shirt designs.